PACKED-vzw/CultURIze/doc/Possible Improvements.md

 ### UI/UX

 * The UI is a bit rough and does not adapt very well to small screen sizes/resolutions.
+* Increase the width of the input forms of the main.html commit message/pr title/pr message fields.

 ### Features

 * Clear cache:
   * The app could use a "clear cache" button.
 It would be available in both the login screen and the main menu, and would delete the cookies and the /repo folder in the app's appdata folder.
+This could be useful to "hard reset" the app.
 * Make the user unable to close the app when publishing, so he doesn't close it accidentally in the middle of the conversion.

 ### Bugs